PaprikaSteiger/gender-inklusive-nmt/README.md

 # gender-inklusive-nmt
-Gender-inklusive nmt system for German and Frenche
+Gender-inklusive nmt system for German and French